-Roku hits record high on licensing deal for Phillips-branded TVs
+Roku hits record high on licensing deal for Philips-branded TVs

 Los Gatos, California-based Roku’s success in the stock market is in stark contrast to the fortunes of other technology companies to make their market debuts this year.

-Snap Inc’s (SNAP.K) shares have fallen 26 percent since its February IPO, while Blue Apron Holdings Inc (APRN.N) has lost about 70 percent since its IPO in June.
+Snap Inc’s shares have fallen 26 percent since its February IPO, while Blue Apron Holdings Inc has lost about 70 percent since its IPO in June.

+(This version of the story corrects spelling of Philips in headline and third paragraph)

 Reporting by Aishwarya Venugopal in Bengaluru; Editing by Savio D'Souza